Commissioner for ACT Revenue

 Personal information may be collected by the ACT Revenue Office in a variety of ways, including through paper or online forms, in correspondence, emails, over the telephone, or by fax.
 This normally occurs when an individual transacts with the ACT Revenue Office, for example in complying with tax laws; in applying for grants, concessions, funds or assistance; in requests for information held by the Office, or requests about the operations of the Office; or in seeking or securing employment with the Office.

-In certain circumstances, where it is required or authorised by law, the ACT Revenue Office may obtain information collected by other Australian, State and Territory government bodies or organisations, for example the Australian Taxation Office, other ACT Government Directorates, or another State or Territory revenue office.
+In certain circumstances, where it is required or authorised by law, the ACT Revenue Office may collect information from other Australian, State and Territory government bodies or organisations, for example the Australian Taxation Office, other ACT Government Directorates, State or Territory revenue offices, or from private organisations such as utilities companies.
 It may also collect personal information from private organisations (such as utilities companies) and publicly available sources where it is reasonably necessary for, or directly related to the functions and activities of the Office.

 Information may also be collected from third party sources through tip-offs or voluntary disclosures and where permitted by law.